giulioleoni/Game_Jam_09_2024/README.md

 I worked on the main HUD and game mechanics.

-It was interesting to work on a game project purely in UI, it allowed me to understand and learn more about the functionalities of the UI of unreal and experience new things I didn't know.
+It was interesting to work on a game project purely in UI, it allowed me to understand and learn more about the functionalities of the UI of Unreal and experience new things I didn't know.

 All this combined with the context of the jam, which with the little time and people available, forces you to look for alternative solutions.